adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/layouts-in-hugo.md

   site.
 ---

-{% bookshop "markdown/youtube" id:"xRwZmWItIBA" title:"Hugo Partials" extend:true %}
+{% bookshop "markdown/youtube" id:"xRwZmWItIBA" title:"Hugo Partials" extend:false %}

 Making good use of layouts is essential to creating an easy-to-maintain, flexible, and thriving Hugo website, so let’s see what makes them tick.